Official press release (April 17, 2017)

 The St. Cecilia Society of St. Mary's Norwalk is proud to announce the professional recording debut of our own Schola Cantorum!

-Lux Fulgebit, featuring the world premiere recording of William Rasar's Mass Christe Jesu, was launched on Low Sunday, April 23, 2017, at a festive reception in St. Mary's Parish Hall.
+Lux Fulgebit, featuring the world premiere recording of the 16th-century Mass Christe Jesu by William Rasar, was launched on Low Sunday, April 23, 2017, at a festive reception in St. Mary's Parish Hall.

 CDs are available for purchase: